enderpirate98/private-phone/README.md

 Email Client: K-9 Mail on F-droid or Prontonmail(Paid but still good) on Aurora

-YouTube Client: [Grayjay](https://grayjay.app) or Newpipe available on F-droid
+YouTube Client: [Grayjay](https://grayjay.app) or Newpipe on F-droid

 Office Suite: OnlyOffice avalible on Aurora